hpcc-systems/DataMgmt/README.md

 ## DataMgmt Bundle

-This bundle offers concrete methods that encapsulate a generational data management strategy.
+This HPCC bundle offers concrete methods that encapsulate a generational data management strategy.
 A generational strategy means that you want to retain older versions (generations) of data for some period of time while you continue to work with current data, but you want to be able to roll back to an older